ajean4/Real-Estate-Modelling/README.md

 -Due to time constraints the model was tested to make sure it ran correctly, but was not given enough iterations to converge to a solution.
 The model should be run for more iterations

 -The postal code shape file contained centroids, but not the actual postal code boudaries.
-This caused the area estimate to be inconsitent.
+This caused the area estimate to be inconsistent.

 -The population was spread evenly across postal codes in each FSA.
-The actual population for each postal code shoule be used.
+The actual population for each postal code should be used.